 Hey, I still say, after the Beatles, the next major "music change" came by the way of "Sly & the Family Stone".
 If you don't believe me, Check out why Motown and other companies/atrists changed to none other than the "Sly sound".
 They all may say different.
 But, not only d\id I hear and see it, I know!

 The TRIPLITES and I parted and went our separate ways much later after we played the "Lemon Tree" in Reno.
-So, back to my "one man show" again.
-Now, the longest I 've ever played at one club was the Chamber Room in San Francisco on the corner of 8th & Ervin.....
+So, back to my "one man show" again, and on to the 70's and the bell bottoms.
+Now, the longest I 've ever played at one club was the Chamber Room in San Francisco.....

 ........to be continued